Fausateeeee/Project-Euler/README.md

 My solutions to project euler.
 Mostly node.js.

-I'm reworking the solution to put them in module and have them as interactive app in a future website.
+I'm reworking the solution to put them in module and have them as an interactive app in a future website.
-I'm also optimising the solution that were really slow.
+I'm also reworking the solution that were really slow.

-Up to problem 13 are reworked for now.
+Up to problem 18 are reworked for now.